Float shape

 • Relationships and social ties that are mutually beneficial

-As health care workers for the elderly, you can assist with the above.
-You'll be that familiar face to them every day as you will likely be interacting with them and coordinating various group activities.
+As health care workers for the elderly, you can assist with all of these things.
+You'll be that familiar face they see every day.
+You will likely be interacting with them and coordinating various group activities.

+The people you care for benefit greatly from your efforts.
 As a result, it makes this one of the most rewarding jobs in the economy.
-With Australia's ageing population, this position will only get more critical as time goes on.
-Aged care is expected to increase substantially in the next few years due to all of this.
+Given Australia's ageing population, the need to fill these positions will only get more critical as time goes on.
+The need for aged care workers is expected to increase substantially in the next few years.

 Aged Care Compliance Standards With Health and Safety

 The residents cannot care for themselves and require assistance, making care homes a challenging and demanding job environment.
-Let's look at how to handle workplace health and safety aged care concerns.
+Let's look at how to handle nursing homes and the health and safety concerns that arise around aged care.

-Aged care workers face the chance of harm and injuries because of the risks of caring for the aged.
-As a result, accidents can:
+Aged care workers face the chance of harm and injuries because of the particular risks in caring for the aged.
+Resulting accidents can cause:

 • Loss of work time and productivity